Skip to main content

 An estimated 90 percent of flowering plants depend on pollinators such as wasps, birds, bats, and bees, to reproduce.
 Plants and their pollinators are increasingly threatened around the world.
 Pollination is critical to most major crops and virtually impossible to replace.
 For instance, imagine how costly fruit would be (and how little would be available) if its natural pollinators no longer existed and each developing flower had to be fertilized by hand.

-This page titled 1: Global Processes is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Nora Bynum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1: Global Processes is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Nora Bynum via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?